+Newegg purchases most of the merchandise that it sells directly to customers on its online platforms from manufacturers or distributors.
 Newegg assumes inventory damage, theft, obsolescence, and price erosion risks for its inventory.
 These risks are especially significant as most of the merchandise sold on its online platforms is characterized by rapid technological change, obsolescence and price erosion.
 For the six months ended June 30, 2020, Newegg recorded inventory write-offs or write-downs totaling \$1.5 million, or 0.2% of its cost of goods sold.
 Newegg may sell obsolete or dated merchandise at a discount or loss.
 If there were unforeseen product developments or if vendors were to change their terms and conditions, Newegg's inventory risks could increase.
 Newegg also periodically takes advantage of cost savings associated with certain opportunistic bulk inventory purchases offered by its vendors.
 These bulk purchases increase Newegg's exposure to inventory obsolescence.
 Newegg's success depends on its ability to sell its inventory rapidly, purchase inventory at attractive prices relative to its resale value and manage customer returns and the shrinkage resulting from theft, loss and misrecording of inventory.
 If Newegg is unsuccessful in any of these areas, it may be forced to write down or write off substantial amounts of inventory, or sell it at a discount or loss, which could materially and adversely impact Newegg's business, financial condition and results of operations.